outofsync42/select-compare-tabs/README.md

 - Adds "Select For Compare" to file editor tabs.
 - Adds "Compare With Selected" to file editor tabs.
-- Adds "Swap Files" button to diff editor view to switch file positions in the diff panel.
+- Adds "Swap" button to diff editor view to switch file positions in the diff panel.

 ## Usage